Gary Gilmour: Early life and education

 Gary John Gilmour was born on 26 June 1951, in Waratah, Newcastle.
 He attended Waratah Primary School and Newcastle Boys High School.
 As a schoolboy, he was awarded two sporting "blues" by the New South Wales Combined High Schools Sports Association, one in 1967 for baseball and another in 1969 for cricket.

 Gilmour was selected to play club cricket for Newcastle while he was a teenager.
 At the age of 16, he was picked for Northern New South Wales against New Zealand and took 5–70 for Newcastle against Metropolitan when he was only 17.
 He was picked in the Australian Schoolboys team to tour the West Indies in 1969–70 and in 1970–71 he was selected in the State Colts team.
+In 1969 he hit 58 runs in 52 minutes for Northern New South Wales against the West Indies, causing Gary Sobers to predict Gilmour would play test cricket.

 First-class cricket

 Gilmour made his first-class debut in 1971 and was selected in the New South Wales team to play South Australia in January 1972.
+This came after a Colts game where Gilmour took 4-38 and hit 106 in 83 minutes.
+Alan Davidson said "Gary reminds me very much of myself.
+He is a far better batsman than I ever was but he is not as quick in the bowling.
+I regard him as a very useful bowler, an explosive batsman and he is capable of brilliant things in the field.
+I don't think there is any limit to this player's ability.
+He could be anything, provided he applies himself."
+In his first game Gilmour scored 122 in New South Wales' second innings.
+The Age declared "Gilmour announced to the world at large that a new personality player had arrived...
+Have we had the unbelievable luck to produe another Alan Davidson-type player so soon?"

-His third match, against South Australia, saw him take 4–69 in South Australia's second inning.
+His third match, against South Australia, saw him take 4–69 in South Australia's second innings.
 In 1972–73 season, he took five wickets against Victoria and five wickets plus an innings of 73 against Queensland.
 People began to discuss him as an international prospect.
 In the 1973–74 season, he had five and seven wicket hauls against Western Australia and had six wickets and 59 runs against SA.
 A good all round performance for New South Wales against the touring New Zealand team helped his cause, taking seven wickets and making a score of 54.
 He was picked in the Australian side for the first test.